A7medM0sta/coding_llama/README.md

 ```

 ### Results and evaluation without any training
+I have used llama2 7b, there is other models like 13b and 70b but i did not try them because of limitation of the resources
+i will try to mention all variants in the in a table below
 ```bash
 prompts = [
         "Simply put, the theory of relativity states that ",